Queen Anne's County, Maryland

-Queen Anne's County is located on the Eastern Shore of the U.S. state of Maryland.
-As of the 2020 census, the population was 49,874.
+Queen Anne's County is a county located in the U.S. state of Maryland.
+As of the 2020 United States census, the population was 49,874.
 Its county seat and most populous municipality is Centreville.
-The census-designated place of Stevensville is the county's most populous place.
+The census-designated place of Stevensville is the county's most populous place with a population of 7,442 as of 2020.
 The county is named for Queen Anne of Great Britain, who reigned when the county was established in 1706 during the colonial period.
+The county is part of the Mid-Eastern Shore region of the state.

 Queen Anne's County is included in the Baltimore-Columbia-Towson, MD Metropolitan Statistical Area, which is also included in the Washington-Baltimore-Arlington, DC-MD-VA-WV-PA Combined Statistical Area, and is the easternmost in both.

-The Chesapeake Bay Bridge connects Kent Island in Queen Anne's County to Anne Arundel County across the Chesapeake Bay.
+Chesapeake Bay Bridge connects Kent Island in Queen Anne's County across Chesapeake Bay to Anne Arundel County.
 The American Discovery Trail runs through the county.